chenjiang0819/ForestFireAndWine/README.md

 **Analysis 2: Clustering**

-In this Analysis, I will analyse the wine dataset from the UCI Machine Learning repository that is described here:
+In this analysis, I will analyse the wine dataset from the UCI Machine Learning repository that is described here:
 https://archive.ics.uci.edu/ml/datasets/Wine
 The actual csv file for the data is available here:
 https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data